RedPRL/sml-redprl/README.md

-### What is Red JonPRL?
+### What is RedPRL?

-*Red JonPRL* is the People's Refinement Logic, a next-generation homage to [Nuprl](http://www.nuprl.org); Red JonPRL was preceeded by [JonPRL](http://www.github.com/jonsterling/jonprl), written by Jon Sterling, Danny Gratzer and Vincent Rahli.
+*RedPRL* is the People's Refinement Logic, a next-generation homage to [Nuprl](http://www.nuprl.org); RedPRL was preceeded by [JonPRL](http://www.github.com/jonsterling/jonprl), written by Jon Sterling, Danny Gratzer and Vincent Rahli.

-The purpose of Red JonPRL is to consolidate several advances in refinement logics,
+The purpose of RedPRL is to consolidate several advances in refinement logics,
 including:

 - a multi-sorted version of abstract binding trees (immediate)